mdederun/mdederun/README.md

 * V&V mechanisms for linking results of runtime analysis (e.g. from execution traces) with design models expressing system requirements (both functional and non-functional ones).
 * (Industrial) Case studies, experience reports, literature reviews or visionary positions related to any of the previously mentioned topics.

-## Important dates
+# Important dates

-* Deadline for abstracts: TBD
+* Deadline for abstracts: TBA
-* Deadline for submission: TBD
+* Deadline for submission: TBA
-* Notification: TBD
+* Notification: TBA
-* Camera-ready: TBD
+* Camera-ready: TBA
-* Workshop date: TBD
+* Workshop date: TBA

-## Submission guidelines
+# Submission guidelines

 Papers must be submitted in PDF format and strictly adhere to the IEEE proceedings format.
 We advocate two types of papers: